 - Percutaneous Mitral Valve Leaflet Repair (Mitraclip): This procedure is used to treat mitral regurgitation in patients with heart failure.

 - Patent Foramen Ovale (PFO) Closure: This procedure is used to prevent recurrent stroke.

 - Left Atrial Appendage Occlusion (LAAO): This procedure is used in the prevention of stroke.

 - Stereotactic Ablative Radiotherapy (SABR): SABR is a more precise delivery of radiotherapy, applying high doses of radiation whilst causing less damage to surrounding healthy tissues.

 You should discuss with your clinician if Commissioning through Evaluation (CtE) is an option that is relevant to your situation.

 The International Kidney Cancer Coalition (IKCC) has developed a guide to help people make decisions about their healthcare.
-This decision aid has been written for people diagnosed with a type of kidney cancer called advanced renal cell carcinoma (RCC); cancer that has spread from where it started (metastatic kidney cancer), or come back after treatment (recurrent kidney cancer).
+This decision aid has been written for people diagnosed with a type of kidney cancer called metastatic renal cell carcinoma (RCC); cancer that has spread from where it started, or recurrent RCC; cancer that has come back after treatment.

-There are different types of treatment for people who have advanced RCC.
+There are different types of treatment for people who have metastatic or recurrent RCC.
 You will probably have many appointments with your healthcare team and receive a lot of information about your treatment options.

 You will be faced with new challenges, concerns and questions, and you will need to make some personal decisions about your treatment and living with this condition.